databrary/www/README.md

+# Editing Documents

+Pages and posts can be written in markdown (.md) restructured text (.rst) or in html (.html).
+In any document format, the headers are essential to generating valid web pages.

+## Headings

+Do not use H1 to represent the title of a document.
+Use H1s as the highest level of your page outline.
+You can have multiple H1s.

 # Databrary Project Websites Generator

 This project generates static content for databrary.org, datavyu.org, and labnanny.org using Pelican, a python library.
 It pulls content from other databrary repos, including [policies](https://github.com/databrary/policies), [datavyu](https://github.com/databrary/datavyu), and [datavyu-docs](https://github.com/databrary/datavyu-docs).